 In reality, your solar doesn’t exactly match your usage.

 It will be some percentage of the total solar produced.
 For example, your solar system may generate exactly 20kWh, but only 10kWh when you are using energy.
-Which means you save just $2.50 / day PLUS any export (feed in tariff) for the remaining 10kWh / day.
+This means you save just $2.50 / day PLUS any export (feed in tariff) for the remaining 10kWh / day.
 This could be as high as $0.20 x 10 = $2.00.
 Totalling $4.50 / day.

-As you can see, the rate that your energy retailer offers you for a feed in tariff matters!
+As you can see, the rate that your energy retailer offers you for a feed-in tariff matters!